-A recent study showed that great subject lines can increase open rates by 90% or more.
-The study also showed that subject lines containing the words “Money” “Revenue” and “Profit” performed highest, while “Help “Free” “Reminder” and “Percent Off” performed lowest.
+A recent study showed that great subject lines can increase open rates by 47%.
+The study also showed that subject lines containing the words “Money” “Revenue” and “Profit” performed highest, while “Help, “Free”, “Reminder” and “Percent Off” performed lowest.
 However, properly test your subject lines to see which common words and phrases your decision-making audience responds to most.

 Subject line length also matters as subjects between 40 and 50 characters seem to work best.

 Few visitors to your website will give you their contact information out of the blue.
-You’re going to have to cough-up something of value that you can trade for their personal details.
-A whitepaper describing your company’s mission statement, values, accomplishments, and offerings is a great start.
-Other ideas include a virtual catalog or an instruction manual for how to use your products correctly.
+You’re going to have to cough up something of value that you can trade for their personal details.
+A good place to start would be a lead magnet like a whitepaper, case study, infographic or ebook.

-A popular blog post, list of industry statistics, and even an offer for a free assessment or quote are other excellent ideas of “giving to get.”
+A popular blog post, a list of industry statistics and even an offer for a free assessment or quote are other excellent ideas of “giving to get.”

 Once you have the data, put it to work and keep tweaking your campaigns according to what works, and success will soon be yours.

 The timing of your marketing emails matters.
-Studies show that the best times to send B2B emails is between 10am and 11am.
-But, again, this is something that should be tested to find the sweet spot your audience best responds to.
+Studies show that the best day and time to send B2B emails is Tuesday at 10 am.
+And the second most popular day and time is Thursday at 8 pm; with the third being Wednesday at 2 pm.
+That’s a lot of variation.
+How should B2B manufacturing marketers determine which day and time is best for gaining the most success?
+Again, this is something that should be tested to find the sweet spot your audience best responds to.

-When marketing to manufacturing decision makers, you can stand heads and shoulders above the rest by selecting a cutting-edge email system, personalizing and segmenting your content, measuring your results and tweaking your efforts along the way.
+When marketing to current and prospective purchasers, you can stand head and shoulders above the rest by selecting a cutting-edge email system, personalizing and segmenting your content, measuring your results and tweaking your efforts along the way.
 Sending emails at the right times and spreading your opt-ins far and wide while selecting subject lines that demand attention are all ways to supercharge your email marketing campaigns.
 Follow this advice to follow in the footsteps of world-class B2B manufacturer marketers.